 Our ability to increase sales will depend in large part on our ability to enhance and improve our platform and applications, introduce new applications in a timely manner, develop new use cases for our platform and further penetrate our existing market.
 The success of any enhancement to our platform or new applications depends on several factors, including the timely completion, introduction and market acceptance of enhanced or new applications, the ability to maintain and develop relationships with channel partners and communications carriers, the ability to attract, retain and effectively train sales and marketing personnel and the effectiveness of our marketing programs.
 Any new application that we develop or acquire may not be introduced in a timely or cost-effective manner, and may not achieve the broad market acceptance necessary to generate significant revenue.
 Any new markets into which we attempt to sell our applications, including new vertical markets and new countries or regions, may not be receptive.
-Our ability to further penetrate our existing markets depends on the quality of our platform and applications and our ability to design our platform and applications to meet consumer demand.
-Any failure to enhance or improve our platform and applications as well as introduce new applications may adversely affect our revenue growth and operating results.
+Our ability to further penetrate our existing markets depends on the quality of our platform and applications to meet consumer demand.
+Any failure to enhance or improve our platform and applications may adversely affect our revenue growth and operating results.